Growing cabbage in small spaces isn’t hard to do.

-- March: Planted seeds in sterile seed starting mix under lights indoors at the beginning of the month.
-It took just under a week for the seedlings to germinate (aka sprout).
-By the end of the month, we had potted the seedlings into a fertile growing mix in small pots and put them into the passive greenhouse (no heat or light beyond what the sun offers.)
-Too, we planted onion starts and chives into this bed in hopes they would help ward off pests like aphids and cabbage butterfly.
+- March: Then, we planted seeds in sterile seed starting mix under lights indoors at the beginning of the month.
+And, it took just under a week for the seedlings to germinate.
+Then, at the end of the month, we had potted the seedlings into a fertile growing mix in small pots.
+And, we moved them into the passive greenhouse.

-- April: By the middle of April, we had planted the young starts into the garden in full sun under a layer of horticultural fleece.
-We spaced plants about 10″ apart as recommended by the seed supplier.
-The fleece offered a bit of protection from hungry caterpillars borne of the white cabbage butterfly, but more than that the fleece also protected the crop from really cold temperatures, spring hail, and the buckets of crow poop that falls from the power lines above the cabbage bed — its where the crows like to hang out and eat gross chicken bits (but that’s another story for another day.)
+- April: By the middle of April, we planted the young starts into the garden about 10″ apart.
+And, we made sure to put them in full sun.
+And, we protected them with a layer of horticultural fleece.
+The fleece offered a bit of protection from hungry caterpillars.
+Moreover, fleece also protected the crop from really cold temperatures, spring hail, and the buckets of crow poop that falls from the power lines above the cabbage bed.

 - April & May: Every day or so, we checked the crop for cabbage butterfly and watering needs.
-Even with a bit of fleece, those butterflies still managed to lay eggs, so we were squishing their babies daily for a few weeks there.
-And, our rains backed off early, so adding supplemental water was necessary.
-So far: No aphids.
-But, somebody did rip off our broccoli growing nearby.
-By mid-May, we side dressed the crop with a natural, organic complete fertilizer to give the plants a boost.
+That’s because even with protective fleece, those butterflies still managed to lay eggs.
+And, by mid-May, we side dressed the crop with a natural, organic complete fertilizer to give the plants a boost.

-So, what are our take-aways after growing this crop this season?
+So, what are our take-aways after growing cabbage successfully in small spaces?

-- The seed packet suggested “60 days to harvest”; it appears it was more like “90 days to harvest” for us.
-And, this was an unusually warm & sunny PacNW spring, so that 90 day period might be even longer in more typical years for us.
+- And, the seed packet suggested “60 days to harvest”.
+But appears it was more like “90 days to harvest” for us.